Laurène Boglio is a French art director, illustrator, and graphic designer who lives and works in London.

-Clients include: BBC, Branchage, The BFI (British Film Institute), Bureau Export de la Musique Française, Chase, Le Chocolat des Français, Converse, Discovery Channel, Facebook, Fawcett Society, Flammarion, General Electric, Giphy, Grey Magazine, The Guardian, Huck Magazine, Little White Lies, many music bands, Milk Magazine, Mint magazine, My French Film Festival, The Observer, Shore Scripts, Sofitel, Taylor Swift, Tumblr, ZEIT, and Zut magazine.
+Clients include: BBC, Branchage, The BFI (British Film Institute), Bureau Export de la Musique Française, Chase, Le Chocolat des Français, Converse, Discovery Channel, Facebook, Fawcett Society, Flammarion, General Electric, Giphy, Google, Grey Magazine, The Guardian, Huck Magazine, Little White Lies, many music bands, Milk Magazine, Mint magazine, My French Film Festival, The Observer, Shore Scripts, Sofitel, Taylor Swift, Tumblr, ZEIT, and Zut magazine.

 Represented by Snyder New York in the UK, US and Canada.